codr7/g-fu/v1/doc/functional_objects.md

 Button click
 ```

-Included below is a recipe for a minimal viable single-dispatch object system in 50 LOC using nothing but closures and macros.
+Included below is a recipe for a minimal viable single-dispatch object system in 50 lines using only closures and macros.
 The code has its origin in g-fu (https://github.com/codr7/g-fu), a pragmatic Lisp embedded in Go.
 A full implementation may be loaded by evaluating `(load "lib/all.gf")` from the release root.

 ```
 $ git clone https://github.com/codr7/g-fu.git